Temporary Access to Postgres with Sym

 The key to making this magic work is Sym’s AWS Lambda Strategy.
 With our Lambda strategy, all you need to do is give Sym the permission to invoke your Lambda function using the AWS Lambda Invoke API.
 Then your function can do the last mile of escalation using an event payload from Sym with all the details you need.

 The net result of Sym’s Lambda approach is our own brand of the “shared responsibility model”.
 Sym makes sure your users have access workflows available to them all the time with the right guardrails and logging.
 You make sure your Lambda function takes care of flipping the right switch in the target system.

-To help get you started with these powerful workflows, we’re releasing quickstart Lambda implementations that make working with Sym’s Lambda strategy even easier.
-The first pattern we’ve launched is a Sym quickstart for Postgres access.
-With our Postgres quickstart, users request access to a target database role.
+To help get you started with these powerful workflows, we’re releasing integrations that make working with Sym’s Lambda strategy even easier.
+The first integration we’ve launched is for PostgreSQL.
+With our PostgreSQL integration, users request access to a target database role.
 Once approved, Sym invokes the Lambda function to toggle the requesting user’s permissions in the target database.

-In most cases you can get the Postgres quickstart provisioned in under an hour.
+In most cases you can get the integration provisioned in under an hour.
 To make things simpler for kicking the tires, we’ve included the configs to let you optionally provision an example database.

 Sym sends you an event payload with lots of metadata that you can use in your function, but we’ll focus on three key things that you pretty much always need to account for.
 Armed with this information you can manage escalations and deescalations into your target system as needed.

 The user that made the request is in the list of actors, specifically in

 The target that the user requested access to in the flow selector modal.
 This is stored in

 Whether or not this is an escalate or deescalate event.
 You grab this from the